mihirsase/product_hunt/README.md

 - **.assets** : All external images and fonts are stored here

 ## Unit Test
-Unit test for mock api call can be bound inside test/unit_test.dart Use the command [flutter test] to run the test cases
+Unit test for mock api call can be bound inside test/unit_test.dart .
+Use the command [flutter test] to run the test cases.

 ## Third party packages used in the project